montoyamoraga/lyrics/README.md

 # lyrics

 This is a project by [Aarón Montoya-Moraga](http://montoyamoraga.io/).

 lyrics is a database of lyrics.

+All the rights belong to the authors.

 ## Database